Wanderland

 # inside the chain walker:

-# crossing = Wanderland::Boundary.execute(boundary_name, slot_input)
+# crossing = Wanderland::Boundary.execute(boundary_name, slot_input, record_as: slot.as)

 # context.append(crossing)